barryvdh/laravel-async-queue/readme.md

     $ php artisan migrate --package="barryvdh/laravel-async-queue"

+Or publish them, so they are copied to your regular migrations

+    $ php artisan migrate:publish --package="barryvdh/laravel-async-queue"

 You should now be able to use the async driver in config/queue.php

     'default' => 'async',